-Finch, a digital sustainability tool and browser extension that combines real science with real reviews to rate products’ environmental and social impacts, recently announced the winners of its quarterly “Best Of” product awards in 2022, recognizing excellence across five categories Personal Care, Kitchen, Bathroom, Bedroom, Baby, and Laundry.
-The company rated hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.
+Finch, a digital sustainability tool and browser extension that combines real science with real reviews to score products’ environmental and social impacts, recently announced the winners of its quarterly “Best Of” product awards in 2022, recognizing excellence across five categories Personal Care, Kitchen, Bathroom, Bedroom, Baby, and Laundry.
+The company scored hundreds of thousands of products based on key factors across six environmental footprints, while also evaluating their efficacy from real reviews.

 “When it comes to sustainability, consumers are overwhelmed with jargon and greenwashing, which is why we created Finch as the reliably simple, science-based resource for people to stay curious, choose wisely, and take action,” said Lizzie Horvitz, CEO and founder, Finch.
 “Our ‘best of’ product awards celebrate those companies that offer more sustainable products – not just for lowering the environmental footprint, but also in providing best-in-class performance and experience.”